-HFH Bangladesh has so far completed 3 studies on WaSH that looks at water borne diseases caused by using surface water, appropriate water filtration device and rainwater harvesting systems in specific areas of Bangladesh.
+Habitat Bangladesh has so far completed 3 studies on WASH that looks at water borne diseases caused by using surface water, appropriate water filtration device and rainwater harvesting systems in specific areas of Bangladesh.

-SDG goal 10: Reduce inequality within and among countries
+SDG 10: Reduce inequality within and among countries

 The international community has made significant strides towards lifting people out of poverty.
 The most vulnerable nations – the least developed countries, the landlocked developing countries and the small island developing states – continue to make inroads into poverty reduction.
 However, inequality still persists and large disparities remain in access to health and education services and other assets.